spandanx/Chitchat_Backend_Microservice/README.md

 This is an android chat application.
 It uses websocket connection for live chat.

+## Features
+ - One-to-one chat
+ - Group chat
+ - Chat with already registered contacts from phone contact
+ - get notification when someone sends message and the chat is not opened
+ - click on notification to navigate to the chat
+ - get messages when back online
+ - Rename group name
+ - retry option for failed message

 ## Technologies used

 Frontend - React Native